some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The Service Discovery shall be in one of three phases in regard to a service instance:
+For each Service Instance or Eventgroup the Service Discovery shall have at least these three phases in regard to sending entries:

 .. feat_req:: 🎯
     :id: feat_req_someipsd_69